Press Releases / News Tips

-Using the form to your right, you can submit a news tip or story idea that goes directly to Greg Gerber, the editor of RV Daily Report.
-The form is untraceable, so you don’t have to identify yourself if you wish to remain anonymous.
+Using the form above, you can submit a news tip or story idea that goes directly to Greg Gerber.

-However, if you will include your e-mail address or a phone number, it would help in case we need more information to track down the story.
+While including your contact information is not required, if you do, it would help in case we need more information to track down the story.
 Sometimes we’ll get an “official” response to your tip and wish to run it past you to see if it’s true or makes sense.

 We never reveal our sources, unless you give us specific permission to do so.
 That’s one of the golden rules of journalism.

 It is often through tips we receive online that we uncover and report some of the best stories of the year.
 Your help in spreading the news is greatly appreciated by our staff and our readers.